Where is the best place to buy property in Lisbon?

 What is it like to live in Campo de Ourique?

-Located to the west of the city centre, Campo de Ourique is a pleasant and residential neighborhood that is very family orientated.
+Located to the west of the city center, Campo de Ourique is a pleasant and residential neighborhood that is very family orientated, with many family properties available.
 It is also a quiet area away from the bustling parts of the city with lovely squares and gardens.
 It is also well served by public transportation (mainly buses).

 Property prices in Campo de Ourique